Nutrition and Foods

 About the Program

-Paths to Becoming a Registered Dietitian
+Paths to Becoming a Registered Dietitian/Registered Dietitian Nutritionist

-- Minimum of a bachelor's degree with coursework approved by ACEND.
-Coursework typically includes nutrition and food sciences, chemistry, biochemistry, physiology, microbiology, community nutrition, nutrition counseling, basic and quantity food preparation, food service systems management, and medical nutrition therapy.
-NOTE: As of January 1, 2024, the minimum of a master's degree will be required to sit for the RDN exam.
+- Completion of a Didactic Program in Dietetics (DPD) at either the bachelor's or master's degree level.
+The DPD includes coursework approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Coursework typically includes nutrition and food sciences, chemistry, biochemistry, physiology, microbiology, community nutrition, nutrition counseling, basic and quantity food preparation, food service systems management and medical nutrition therapy.
+Drexel currently offers a DPD program at the master's degree level.

 - Pass a national examination administered by the Commission on Dietetic Registration